nirevexin/Data-Science-Professional-Training-Course/Analysis of apartments for sale advertisements/README.md

 - We also analyzed the anomalies and eliminated them.

-- New columns were created:
+- New features were created:

     - price per square meter: data['price_per_sqm']
     - publication weekday : data['exposition_weekday']
     - publication month : data['exposition_month']
     - year of publication : data['exposition_year']
     - nearest city center in km: data['cityCenters_nearest_KM']

 ## Analysis stage
-Using graphs and methods to display information, we have established that:
+- Using graphs and methods to display information, we have established that:

-The average sales rate has been increasing over the years.
+   - The average sales rate has been increasing over the years.

-Slow sales are those that take at least 420 days (beyond the Q3+1.5*IQR limit), and fast sales are those that take less than 3 days.
+   - Slow sales are those that take at least 420 days (beyond the Q3+1.5*IQR limit), and fast sales are those that take less than 3 days.

-The share of abnormally slow sales from the total is 10.15%.
+   - The share of abnormally slow sales from the total is 10.15%.

-The share of abnormally fast sales from the total is 0.01%
+   - The share of abnormally fast sales from the total is 0.01%

-Most values are located to the right of the median.
+   - Most values are located to the right of the median.
 To determine the usual sales time, let's take the average value of 169 days.

-We have created a correlation table and concluded that the factors that most influence the price of housing are the following, classified from most influential to least influential:
+- We have created a correlation table and concluded that the factors that most influence the price of housing are the following, classified from most influential to least influential:

-1 Total area
+    - 1 Total area
-2 Living Area
+    - 2 Living Area
-3 Number of Rooms
+    - 3 Number of Rooms
-4 Kitchen area
+    - 4 Kitchen area

-We also built graphs to trace the relationship between the price of an apartment and other linearly independent parameters:
+- We also built graphs to trace the relationship between the price of an apartment and other linearly independent parameters:

-It can be seen that apartments located on the ground floor are cheaper.
+    - It can be seen that apartments located on the ground floor are cheaper.

-Apartments on the middle floors are usually the most expensive.
+    - Apartments on the middle floors are usually the most expensive.

-Prices for apartments on the top floors are between the prices for the first and middle floors.
+    - Prices for apartments on the top floors are between the prices for the first and middle floors.

-Apparently, more expensive apartments are published on Thursdays.
+    - Apparently, more expensive apartments are published on Thursdays.
 From Thursday to Saturday, prices drop sharply.
 The cheapest apartments are published on Saturday.
 Prices then rise progressively until Thursday.

-Regarding the month, the correlation, as with days, is insignificant, but we can say that apartments published in December are slightly more expensive.
+    - Regarding the month, the correlation, as with days, is insignificant, but we can say that apartments published in December are slightly more expensive.

-From 2014 to 2016, prices plummeted from about 9 million to just over five and a half million.
+    - From 2014 to 2016, prices plummeted from about 9 million to just over five and a half million.
 After 2016, prices continue to fall, but not very significantly.
 After 2018, they begin to grow again at the same rhythm without significant volatility.
 In the periods from 2016 to 2019, prices remain in the range of 5.5-6 million.

-We have created a table and graph with the average price per square meter for the ten cities where the most apartments are published and we found out that:
+- We have created a table and graph with the average price per square meter for the ten cities where the most apartments are published and we found out that:

-The highest price per square meter of housing is in St. Petersburg.
+    - The highest price per square meter of housing is in St. Petersburg.
-The lowest price is in Vyborg.
+    - The lowest price is in Vyborg.
-We calculated the average price per kilometer and the relationship between the price of housing and its distance from the city center:
+- We calculated the average price per kilometer and the relationship between the price of housing and its distance from the city center:

-The correlation between the price of real estate and its distance from the city center gave a negative value: -0.40.
+- The correlation between the price of real estate and its distance from the city center gave a negative value: -0.40.
 This means that as the price of real estate increases, the distance to the city center decreases, because the correlation value is a tangent with an angle of 40 degrees, which is reflected in the graph.

-The graph shows the correlation.
+    - The graph shows the correlation.
 However, it coincides that extremely expensive apartments (possibly elite) are located within a radius of 7.5 km from the center.

-The average price for KM is 70.96 million rubles.
+    - The average price for KM is 70.96 million rubles.

 Since price and distance are indirectly proportional, in order to get the average price at a given distance from the center, we need to divide 70.96 by the distance.